How Much Is A Rolex Watch? Rolex Prices [Post-Covid Update]

 Only found in 18ct Yellow, White or Everose gold, the Pearlmaster’s dazzling gemsets of Sapphire, Ruby and Diamond really help it stand out from the crowd.

 As you would expect, a watch of this calibre will demand a higher price tag.
-Customisation options are wide ranging for the Pearlmaster with the entry level pieces come in around £23,000 whilst the premium models are strictly on an enquiry cost basis.
+Customisation options are wide ranging for the Pearlmaster with the entry level pieces come in around £23,000 whilst the premium models are strictly on an enquiry-only basis.

 Older, less glamorous versions of the Pearlmaster can be found below £10,000 but for the truly eye catching pieces expect to be paying up towards £20,000 even within the pre-owned market.

-The last watch in our list is a true outsider to the pieces which have come before it, the Rolex Cellini.
-This range has a very contemporary look and feel and by Rolex’s own admission, is a nod to the classic watchmakers of the past.
+The next watch in our list is a true outsider when compared to the pieces which have come before it, the Rolex Cellini.
+Whilst Rolex claim the range has a contemporary look and feel, it’s very much a nod to the classic watchmakers of the past.

 The main difference here is that the Cellini range takes a simple style approach whilst utilising only leather straps across all models.
-In keeping with the traditional timekeeping approach, many of the Cellini models incorporate a classic moonphase design feature – appealing straight to the old school wristwatch market.
+In keeping with traditional timekeeping methods, many of the Cellini models incorporate a classic moonphase design feature – appealing straight to the old school wristwatch market.